hkatzdev/WordLang/README.md

 WordLang is an [esoteric programming language](https://en.wikipedia.org/wiki/Esoteric_programming_language), which means it's ... totally useless, kind of.
 BUT!
 It's a challenge for geeky or bored developers.

+The idea originated from BrainFuck, with the twist that each character increases the data pointer by its corresponding ASCII value instead of the "+", "-" characters.

 You can find similar languages on [https://esolangs.org/](https://esolangs.org/wiki/Language_list)!

 ## The Challenge